-From protecting pipelines to sealing warehouse floors, an epoxy surface coating protects surfaces strengthens materials and protects them from corrosion and decay, making epoxy one of the most widely used industrial finishes.
-While epoxy coatings may initially cost more than other types of surface coating materials, its ability to provide superior and durable corrosion resistance, adhesion and flexibility to a variety surfaces ultimately makes it a more economical choice, as the need to reapply the coating may be less frequent when materials are prepared well.
+From protecting pipelines to sealing warehouse floors, an epoxy surface coating protects surfaces strengthens materials, and protects them from corrosion and decay, making epoxy one of the most widely used industrial finishes.
+While epoxy coatings may initially cost more than other types of surface coating materials, its ability to provide superior and durable corrosion resistance, adhesion, and flexibility to a variety of surfaces ultimately make it a more economical choice, as the need to reapply the coating may be less frequent when materials are prepared well.

 Types of Epoxy Surface Coating

-The most common types of epoxy resins include bisphenol A, bisphenol F and phenoic novolac.
-Hardeners, or co-reactors, used with epoxy resins include polyamide, amidoamine, phenalkamine, aliphatic amine adducts, cycloaliphatic amine, aromatic amine and aliphatic amine.
-The best resin and co-reactant combination depends on the purpose of the application and the performance requirements sought.
-If you seek a coating with high chemical and corrosion resistance, for instance, you may use a phenoic novolac resin with a polyamide co-reactant.
+The most common types of epoxy resins include bisphenol A, bisphenol F, and phenolic novolac.
+Hardeners, or co-reactors, used with epoxy resins include polyamide, amidoamine, phenalkamine, aliphatic amine adducts, cycloaliphatic amine, aromatic amine, an aliphatic amine.
+The best resin and co-reactant combination depend on the purpose of the application and the performance requirements sought.
+If you seek a coating with high chemical and corrosion resistance, for instance, you may use a phenolic novolac resin with a polyamide co-reactant.

 Epoxy Surface Coating Considerations

 Epoxy coatings require specific environmental conditions to ensure the success of their application, as well as the proper preparation of the respective surfaces.
 When applying an epoxy coating to steel, for instance, you may need to remove the thin corrosion layer that naturally forms on the surface.
 Methods of cleaning surfaces include the use of chemicals or blasting products.